 The other perk of IF that I was getting without even realising was that my body was starting to become accustomed to going without sugar.
 I was slowly going from being a sugar burner to a fat burner; something the body needs to do in order to shift the weight.

 I really enjoyed going without food and trying to stay disciplined.
 There were days it was easy and on some other days where it took every ounce of my will power.
 I had to find creative ways of staying focussed on my goal and using other distractions to keep me from falling off the wagon.

-Quitting the white stuff
+Quit sugar – ditching the white stuff

 I had to figure out how far I was going to take this challenge from the beginning.
 I knew I wouldn’t be able to cut out all kinds of the sugar, just mainly the refined stuff.
-So I decided to quit all kinds of chocolate, buscuits, crisps, ice cream and sugary coffee.
+So I decided to quit all kinds of chocolate, biscuits, crisps, ice cream and sugary coffee.
 I actually gave a up coffee for the month too just to see what kind of impact it would have.

 I decided to continue eating small amounts of fruit, and fresh juices (my daily tipple of choice was freshly juiced, apple, carrot, cucumber with bee pollen and protein power), breads, pasta and potatoes; but all in moderation.

 The first week was fairly easy, in fact, I didn’t miss the junk food at all.
 The only thing I really missed was coffee.
 I love my coffee and I don’t really drink tea.
 At the time of year when it’s most cold, I really felt the loss.
-I drank luke-warm water but stayed away from any other kind of hot beverage because I knew I’d just want to lace it with some kind of sweetner.
+I drank lukewarm water but stayed away from any other kind of hot beverage because I knew I’d just want to lace it with some kind of sweetener.